ryancj/oopreview/README.md

 Create a class 'Ball' with a 'ball_type' attribute.
 Knowing that 'ball_type' will only ever be 'regular' or 'super'.

-Let's start out by creating a ball class
+Let's start out by creating a ball class:

 ```ruby
 class Ball
   def initialize